vulcainjs/vulcainjs.github.io/docs/articles/users.md

 > Note how admin:admin is no longer valid.

-## Creating a bearer token
+## Create a bearer token

 A bearer token is used to authentify user.
-Its typically created when an user logs into a web site.
-It will be valid for all other vulcain service.
+It is generaly created when a user logs into a web site.
+It will be valid for all other vulcain service requests.

 ```sh
 curl http://localhost:8080/api/createToken -XPOST -u admin:password